+Recently I have been exploring the possibilities of cramming a story about birds into space made inside old books to try to get across the sense I have of birds living with us yet inhabiting their own world.
 Stories belong in books, and books should be old, cloth bound, well-thumbed and beautiful.
 The books I use are about to be sent to landfill or I rescue them from boot-sales and charity shops, and generally those that have had print runs in their millions.
-I fill them with shapes made from paper, old wellies, cocktail sticks, sweet-wrappers, old gardening magazines and the pages I have removed from other books.
-It took me a long time to take a knife to a book, and although my conscience isn’t entirely soothed, it does help that the books I’m re-using are not now in a tip somewhere.
+I fill them with birds and dogs made from paper, old wellies, cocktail sticks, sweet-wrappers, old gardening magazines and pages from other discarded books.
+I’m still not all that comfortable about cutting up a book but it’s better than seeing them thrown away.